sreyny-dev/SUSTech-Courses/CS205-C++/project3/report.md

     return result;
 }
 ```
 ## 3. Time Execution Without option O3
 Without optimizaion flag O3, the result provided as below:
 **for small size of matrices 16x16, 128x128**
 - plain methods and swapJK methods take almost same time to compile
 - block methods a bit longer time than plain and swapJK methods
-- for SIMD&Openmp, can improve the speed significantly
+- for SIMD&OpenMP, can improve the speed significantly
 - Blas has the fastest speed
--
 **for large size of mattrices 1024*1024,...**
   - swapJK methods tends to be faster than plain and block methods
   - Blas is still the best

 ## 4. Time Execution With option O3
 **As the size of matrices getting larger**
 - The fastest one is still Blas
-- but swapJK is faster than block , block is faster than SIMD&Openmp
+- but swapJK is faster than block , block is faster than SIMD&OpenMP

 ## FYI
-I use following command line to compile the code:
+Use following command line to compile the code:

 This command line include AVX2 and Blas library
 ```c